Review of Yaesu ATAS-120A Motorized HF/VHF/UHF Antenna for Ham Radios

 Exploring the Yaesu ATAS-120A: An All-in-One Solution for Mobile Ham Radio Enthusiasts

-Using the Yaesu ATAS-120A (Auto-Tune Motorized Antenna) has been an adventure in itself.
-This antenna is specifically designed for compatibility with a range of Yaesu models, including the FT-857D, FT-450D, and FT-897D, among others.
-From my experience, this antenna brings a level of convenience and performance that stands out, but there are definitely a few considerations to keep in mind.
+The Yaesu ATAS-120A (Auto-Tune Motorized Antenna) is an unusual product in the antenna market.
+It is designed for compatibility with a range of Yaesu models, including the FT-857D, FT-450D, and FT-897D, among others.
+On specification it delivers a level of convenience that no manual antenna can match, with a few considerations worth weighing first.

 Design and Build Quality